chesapeakeripper/chesapeakeripper/README.md

     dni: anyone with hateful ideologies, ICE supporters, uhh if youre in my friends dni then youre in mine but overall just dont be weird and proship and stuff like that iwec

+    sorry if im randomly mean if i don't know you ,, im not good with remembering people overall

     dont copy my ponies or do (with credit) idec